Solorina crocea: Description

 The brown to reddish-brown apothecia measure 2–10 mm in diameter.
 They are either more or less level with the cortex or somewhat convex, rather than in concave depressions, as is the case with some other Solorina species.
 The photobiont partners of Solorina crocea are arranged in two distinct layers in the thallus.
 A more or less continuous layer with green algae lies above a patchy cyanobacterial layer.

 There are six to eight ascospores in each ascus of Solorina crocea.
 They are brown with an ellipsoid shape, and contain a single transverse septum that divides the spore into two compartments.
 Based on a sampling of European specimens, the ascospores were measured to be an average of 11.0 μm wide (ranging from 8.4 to 21.2 μm) by 39.0 μm long (ranging from 26.6 to 51.1 μm).
 The fine details of ascospore structure have been studied using scanning electron microscopy, revealing that there is a consistent, distinctive ornamentation in the spores of each of the most common arctic-alpine Solorina species.
-In S. crocea, the spores are covered with irregularly shaped papillae (small pimple-like structures), but do not form form ridges or reticulations.
+In S. crocea, the spores are covered with irregularly shaped papillae (small pimple-like structures), but do not form ridges or reticulations.
 The tips of the spores are rounded, and there is a slight constriction between the two cells.
 Solorina octospora has similar spore size and ornamentation as S. crocea, but it does not have solorinic acid nor the subsequent orange-coloured medulla.